samover/endless-summer/README.md

 You've just moved to the valley to join hot "uber-for-surfers" startup "SurfSpot".
 Your new CEO wants all promotional copy to go out in 'Wave Case', a formatting convention that alternates lowercase and uppercase lettering.
 Your task is to write a method that will automate this format.

-Your method should take a string and return a string in surfcase.
+Your method should take a string and return a string in wavecase.
 To take a simple example:

 - to_wavecase("surfspot") # => 'SuRfSpOt'